-What a stupid match.
-It made the earlier Tag Team Clusterfuck completely pointless and didn’t really serve any purpose beside having the Harris Brothers, a team no one gives a shit about, return after not being seen “in months,” or however long it had been.
+This was stupid because it made the earlier Tag Team Clusterfuck thing completely pointless and didn’t really serve any purpose beside having the Harris Brothers, a team no one gives a shit about, return after not being seen “in months,” or however long it had been. [½]

 The Blonde Terrible Interviewer asks Booker whether or not his knee hold up tonight?
 Booker bellows that Double J is going to have to kill him to take the title away, which doesn’t really answer the question, but the Blonde Lady’s pretty much just like, “Meh, good enough.”

 Match 10: Goldberg vs. Kevin Nash vs. Scott Steiner (w/ Midajah)